 \subsection{Platonic and Archimedean Solids}

-The Platonic solids are well-known to us, and are the regular, convex polyhedra.
-They are the tetrahedron, cube, octahedron, dodecahedron and icosahedron.
-In order to introduce the wider class of so-called \emph{Archimedean solids}, consider planar graphs without loops, and with vertices of degree $k>2$.
+The Platonic solids are the regular, convex polyhedra; they are the tetrahedron, cube, octahedron, dodecahedron and icosahedron.
+In order to introduce the wider class of \emph{Archimedean solids}, consider planar graphs without loops, and with vertices of degree $k>2$.
 Following \cite{Zvon}, let us call the list of numbers $\left(f_{1},f_{2},\ldots,f_{k}\right)$, where the $f_{i}$ are the number of edges of the adjacent faces taken in the counter-clockwise direction around the vertex, the \emph{type} of that vertex.
 Two such lists are \emph{equivalent} if one can be obtained from the other by (a) making a cyclic shift and (b) inverting the order of the $f_{i}$.
-A solid is called {\bf Archimedean} if the types of all its vertices are equivalent \cite{Zvon}.\footnote{It is worth listing some classical sources on the Archimedean solids.
+A solid is called {\em Archimedean} if the types of all its vertices are equivalent \cite{Zvon}.\footnote{It is worth listing some classical sources on the Archimedean solids.
 Theses objects were first discussed by Archimedes, in a now lost work to which Pappus refers \cite{G}.
 In the 15\textsuperscript{th} century, the solids were rediscovered by Kepler \cite{F}.
 Classical geometers who discuss the Archimedean solids include Sommerville \cite{Sommerville} and Miller \cite{G}.}

-We emphasize a subtlety here.
-As stated in the Introduction, one informal way of defining the Archimedean solids is as the semi-regular convex polyhedra composed of two or more types of regular polygons meeting in identical vertices, with no requirement that faces be equivalent. \emph{Identical vertices} is usually taken to mean that for any two vertices, there must be an isometry of the entire solid that takes one vertex to the other.
+We emphasise a subtlety here.
+One informal way of defining the Archimedean solids is as the semi-regular convex polyhedra composed of two or more types of regular polygons meeting in identical vertices, with no requirement that faces be equivalent. \emph{Identical vertices} is usually taken to mean that for any two vertices, there must be an isometry of the entire solid that takes one vertex to the other.
 Sometimes, however, it is only required that the faces that meet at one vertex are related isometrically to the faces that meet at the other.
-On the former definition, the so-called \emph{pseudorhombicuboctahedron}, otherwise known as the \emph{elongated square gyrobicupola}, is not considered an Archimedean solid; on the latter it is.
-The formal definition of the Archimedean solids above corresponds to the second, broader definition of identical vertices; following \cite{Zvon}, it is this definition which we shall use.
-For a more extended discussion of this point, the reader is referred to \cite{fritz}.
+On the former definition, the so-called \emph{pseudorhombicuboctahedron}, also known as the \emph{elongated square gyrobicupola}, is not considered an Archimedean solid; on the latter it is.
+The formal definition of the Archimedean solids above corresponds to the latter definition here; it is this latter definition which which we shall use.